Andrewsj3/pygl/README.md

 ## About

 pygl is a graphics library that can draw primitive shapes and save them to a png file.
-It currently supports RGB and RGBA colour formats, and allows for transparency and blending.
+It currently supports RGB, RGBA, and grayscale colour formats, and allows for transparency.

 ## Images